 WILLAMETTE PASS INFORMATION:

-Willamette Pass reports cloudy skies.
-The temp at the lodge is 35 degrees.
-Winds are light under 10 miles an hour at the lodge.
-There is 60 inches of snow at the lodge with at least 80 inches at the top of Peak 2.
-4 lifts will run 9 am to 4 pm today.
-The Eagle Peak Accelerator, Peak 2, Sleepy Hollow, and Twilight.
-Almost all runs are open.
-They did get grooming done on many of them...including everything off Peak 2.
-The groomed runs have wet packed tilled surfaces.
-Off the groomed, the snow surface is heavy and wet.
+Willamette Pass reports gorgeous sunny skies today.
+The temp at the lodge is 44 degrees.
+Winds are light top to bottom.
+There is 50 inches of snow at the lodge with at least 70 inches at the top of Peak 2.
+2 lifts will run 9 am to 4 pm today.
+Eagle Peak Accelerator and Twilight.
+All runs are open off these lifts.
+They did get grooming done on some of them.
+The groomed runs have machine tilled surfaces.
+Off the groomed, the snow surface is variable surfaces over a firm/base.
 Do NOT go off open runs alone.
-Always go with others, and be within two turns of each other.
-Beware of the danger of tree wells and deep snow immersions.
-You NEED to have people with you to assist in those situations And be sure somebody has a shovel.
-Also be carrying probes, and transceivers..
+Always go with others for safety.
 All facilities at the Lodge are open.
 Highway 58 to the Pass is reporting bare pavement.
 Carry chains as required by law and use caution.

 REMEMBER!
 WILLAMETTE PASS DOES NOT ACCEPT CASH!
 CREDIT, DEBIT, OR VIA AND MASTER CARD GIFT CARDS ONLY!
 Make sure you have one of those before you head up.
 It is a LONG drive to get to a place that provides those if you do not have them.

 Willamette Pass located in the Cascades east of Eugene along Highway 58 right on the crest of the Cascades.
 Willamette Pass is the closest ski area to Eugene, the Southern Willamette Valley, and Coos and Douglas Counties.
 They also see a lot of visitors from Northern Klamath County and Deschutes County.
+In ski season they are open Wednesdays through Sundays and holidays.
 Willamette Pass has a total of 4 chairs.
 It is a very diverse ski area in terms of the terrain.
 It has very gentle beginner terrain, but it also has one of the very toughest lift served runs in the entire country in RTS, which stands for Rough, Tough, Steep.
 It absolutely is.
 If you can conquer the top of this thing, you can ski or ride ANYTHING!
 Willamette Pass is very family friendly and lift tickets are modestly priced.
 If you have never been here before, make sure to put it on your list to visit soon.
 During the summer the Eagle Peak Accelerator Chair runs to provide access to miles of hiking and biking trails.
 They also have a number of activities that occur.

 TIMBERLINE RESORT INFORMATION:

-Timberline is reporting fog and a heavy mist today.
-The temp is 28 degrees at the Lodge.
-Winds are light at the lodge around 10 miles an hour, and moderate out on the mountain.
-They report an inch of new snow in the last 24 hours.
-The snow pack is 109 inches at the Lodge.
-They have five lifts running.
-Bruno, Pucci, Molly's, Jeff Flood Express, and Stormin' Norman.
-Magic Mile and the Palmer Sno Cats are closed today.
-The Bruno, and Pucci Chairs, as well as the Jeff Flood Express will run 9 am to 4 pm.
-Molly's and Stormin Norman runs 9 am to 3:30 pm.
-They have all runs open off these lifts.
+Timberline has very sunny skies today.
+The temp is 32 degrees at the Lodge.
+Winds are light all over the mountain.
+The snow pack is 137 inches at the Lodge.
+ALL lifts are running today.
+The Bruno, and Pucci Chairs and the Jeff Flood Express run 9 am to 4 pm.
+Molly's and Stormin' Norman runs 9 am to 3:30 pm.
+Magic Mile runs 9 am to 3 pm.
+All runs are open.
 They did groom many of them last night and this morning.
-The snow surface is wet machine packed and tilled.
-Off the open runs the snow pack is transitioning.
-It is compressing and becoming heavier and wet.
-No fun to try to work through now.
+The snow surface on the groomed runs is packed powder.
+Off the groomed runs the snow pack is skier tracked powder over a very firm surface.
 Do NOT go off open runs alone.
 Always go with others.
 Beware of the danger of tree wells and deep snow immersion.
-You NEED to have people with you to assist in those situations.The Conways, Schoolyard, and Thunder Terrain Parks are open.
-Highway 26 and the Timberline Highway has bare pavement.
+You NEED to have people with you to assist in those situations.The Blossom, Conways, Schoolyard, and Thunder Terrain Parks are open.
+Highway 26 and the Timberline Highway have bare pavement.
 Use caution and carry chains as required by law.

 Timberline is located on Mt.
 Hood here in Oregon.
 It might have the longest ski season in the world with lifts running from the beginning of November through August.
 In my ski racing days, we trained at Timberline from late May through July.
 Timberline can and does get snow during all 12 months out of the year.
 In really snowy years it would be possible to do year round skiing on natural snow.
 The long ski season is what makes Timberline unique.
 It is not a big ski area in terms of acreage or lifts.
 But, if you feel that need to ski on the 4th of July...here is where you can do it with chair lifts running.